 - It maintains testicular function – producing testosterone whilst on treatment and increasing testosterone levels

 - It maintains other hormone pathways that are important in men

 - It helps to maintain fertility in most men

 How much does low testosterone treatment cost in the UK?

-If you are trying for a child then you might be prescribed HCG in addition to testosterone replacement therapy.
-For most patients HCG is £35 every 4 or 10 weeks depending on the prescribed dosage.
+If you are trying for a child (or will be in the future) then HCG is especially important.
+For most patients, HCG is £35 and lasts from 5 to 10 weeks depending on the prescribed dosage.

 After the first few months of treatment and regular blood tests, bi-yearly blood tests are recommended to ensure good health and effective treatment.

 Recent research suggests that low testosterone may affect as many as 1 in 5 men with over 60% of over 65s having low testosterone.

 Even worse is that only 5% of these men get treatment for their low testosterone levels!
 That’s a lot of men suffering in silence.
 Part of the issue is that treatment through the NHS is still poorly provided and often refused because of certain myths.